dikhan/dropwizard-header-metric/README.md

 ```

 The annotation supports the configuration of a name.
 This value will be used to register the metrics and be able to
-identify what exact endpoint got the expected headers.
+identify what exact endpoint which received the expected headers.

-- Add the following to your Configuration class:
+- Add the following to your DropWizard Configuration class:

 ```
 public class YourApplicationConfiguration extends Configuration {